EY Case Interview: Choose Consulting, S&T or EY-Parthenon

 EY S&T applicants:

 • Not understanding basic deal mechanics.
-If you cannot calculate an EBITDA multiple or explain revenue synergies, S&T is the wrong division.
+If the role includes transaction work, practice calculating an EBITDA multiple and explaining revenue and cost synergies before the interview.

 • Treating S&T cases like banking technicals.
 They want strategic reasoning, not just financial modeling.